terrorizer1980/litmus/index.md

 Litmus is a command line tool that allows you to run acceptance tests against Puppet modules for a variety of OSes and deployment scenarios.

-Install Litmus as a gem by running `gem install puppet_litmus`.
+Litmus is installed as (experimental) part of the [Puppet Development Kit](https://puppet.com/try-puppet/puppet-development-kit/).

 In this guide, you will go through the following: